StudiousVanilla/battleships/README.md

 This web app is an imitation of the board game 'Battleships'

-It was built to demonstrate proficency in the **JS frmaework Vue**.
+It was built to demonstrate proficency in the **JS framework Vue**.

 This web app also displays a competency in **Vanilla JS** and **Jest testing**.